cs4804-24c/a3-Experiment/README.md

 * Within a 0.02 margin of error from the datasaurus graph.

-Firebase/Revisit:
+Firebase/reVISit:

-For storing data from ReVisit, we implemented FireBase using the instructions on the website.
-We ran into a few issues with ReCaptcha and CORS that we had to troubleshoot in office hours.
+For storing data from reVISit, we implemented FireBase using the instructions on the website.
+We ran into a few issues with ReCaptcha and CORS that we had to troubleshoot in office hours, as well as some issues with creating the github page to host the study online.
 Through FireBase, we created a collection for our participant responses with each of the participant's responses being stored in a separate document identified by their unique participant ID.
 To export the data from FireBase, we implemented and utilized Rowy (a low-code backend for managing Firebase databases) to export the data to a CSV where it could be further analyzed.

+Due to needing to include the files from reVISit, the github page and associated reVISit code are in a separate repository, https://github.com/AndrewSalls/study-a3 .
+As part of the study, we implemented d3 scatter plots which render the data we generated, and transition between the plots on a timer.

 Testing: In https://andrewsalls.github.io/study-a3/ is where the experiment was conducted.
 We were able to get 22 particpants to take part during this experiment.